Khin Wint Wah

 Khin Wint Wah (ခင်ဝင့်ဝါ, also spelt Khin Wint War; birth name Chaw Su Hlaing born on 21 September 1994) is a Burmese actress, commercial model and beauty pageant title holder.
 She was crowned the Miss Supranational Myanmar 2013 and represented Myanmar at the Miss Supranational 2013 and won four continental titles.

 Khin was listed in 12 Shortlisted World Top Bell “Most Beautiful Girl of the Year 2013” along with Moe Set Wine, selected by The Beauties Concept.

 Early life and education

 Khin Wint Wah was born on 21 September 1994 in Yangon, Myanmar to parents Hla Han (လှဟန်) and Kyi Kyi Swe (ကြည်ကြည်ဆွေ).
 She is the youngest of four siblings, having a brother and two sisters.
-She attended at Basic Education High School No. 2 Bahan.
+She attended Basic Education High School No. 2 Bahan.
 She studied botany at Dagon University until second year and then switched to distance education at the Yangon University and graduated with BSc.
 Botany.